paigedr/grammarly-for-developers/examples/readme.md

 The following is a list of code examples organized by the SDK feature the app demonstrates.

 ### Basic Configuration Apps
-These apps show the basics of how to add the Text Editor Plugin to text editors.
+These apps show the basics of how to add the Grammarly Text Editor Plugin to text editors.

    - [Basic SDK Example (JavaScript)](./editor-sdk)
    - [Basic SDK Example (React)](./editor-sdk-react/)
    - [Basic SDK Example (Vue)](./editor-sdk-vue/)

 ### Starter Apps
-These are starter apps you can use as you work through the Quick Start.
-These apps do not yet have the Text Editor Plugin added to the text editors.
+These are starter apps you can use as you work through the quick start guide.
+(Note: The quick start guide is shown when you [create a Grammarly for Developers app](https://developer.grammarly.com/apps).)
+These starter apps do not yet have the Text Editor Plugin added to the text editors.

    - [HTML Starter App](./demo-html/)
    - [JavaScript Starter App](./demo-javascript/)